 So how can you keep the holiday cheer coming while stepping more lightly on the planet?
 Let us count the ways:

 - Drive instead of fly.
-Flying is the most GHG-intensive form of travel, so if you can avoid it, do!
+Flying is the most greenhouse-gas-intensive form of travel, so if you can avoid it, do!
 When you drive, try to pick a less-congested time to travel and keep your speed to the posted speed limits.
 Cars that just idle in congested traffic burn fuel and create emissions — while going nowhere!
-Lower speeds are safer for you, save you money on fuel and create fewer emissions.
+Lower speeds are safer for you, save you money on fuel, and create fewer emissions.

 - Offset your emissions.
 If you do fly, choose an airline that prioritizes more-sustainable practices — like Southwest and JetBlue — and offset your emissions if you can.

 - Decorate with LED lights and put them on timers.
 By now you know that LEDs use about one-tenth of the electricity as old-fashioned (and hot!) incandescent lights.
-Lighting manufacturers today have decorative LED lights in every color, size and length of strand.
+Lighting manufacturers today have decorative LED lights in every color, size, and length of strand.
 And remember to put them on timers that turn them off when you go to bed.

 - Reduce food waste.
 Great food — and lots of it — is an intrinsic part of the holidays for most people.
-But in the U.S., it’s estimated we waste 40 percent of food grown between the farm and the consumer’s table.
+But in the U.S., it’s estimated we waste 40 percent of the food grown between the farm and the consumer’s table.
 And holiday foods are especially prone to wastage because we make too much (just in case) and create those once-a-year recipes with unusual ingredients that never get used up.
-So send food home with guests or get creative with your leftovers.
-And, of course, look for local, fresh and fair trade foods when possible.
+So, send food home with guests or get creative with your leftovers.
+And, of course, look for local, fresh, and fair trade foods when possible.